-At the time when the UK left the EU all of the technical provisions of European rules were adopted by the UK as national regulation.
+When the UK left the EU, all of the technical provisions of European rules were adopted by the UK as national regulation.
 Regulations that come into effect in Europe after January 2021 are not automatically adopted by the UK.
 The UK may also introduce changes that have not been proposed in Europe.
 It may become difficult for ATOs to offer the same courses of training for UK and EASA licence holders, especially for ground school courses.

 What does this mean for student pilots?

-Student pilots who started training towards a CPL or (frozen) ATPL at a UK ATO before Brexit will qualify for both UK and EASA licences provided that the ATO they attended had applied for EASA approval.
-Despite the extra fees these pilots would be well advised to apply for both licences when they graduate.
+Student pilots who started training towards a CPL or (frozen) ATPL at a UK ATO before Brexit should be able to qualify for both UK and EASA licences provided that the ATO they attended had applied for EASA approval.
+They may need to complete part of their training in the EU and take more than one skill test.
+These pilots may wish to apply for both licences when they graduate despite the extra costs.

 Student pilots at UK ATOs that did not apply for EASA approval will only qualify for UK licences and will be restricted to flying aircraft registered in the UK.

-Pilots holding licenses and taking advanced training for additional ratings (e.g., type ratings) need to make sure that they attend an ATO that matches their state of licence issue, a UK ATO for UK licence holders and an EASA ATO for EASA licence holders.
+Pilots taking advanced training for additional ratings (e.g., type ratings) need to make sure that they attend an ATO that matches their state of licence issue, a UK ATO for UK licence holders and an EASA ATO for EASA licence holders.

-Anyone considering enrolling at an ATO for professional pilot training should decide in advance what type of licence he/she needs.
+Anyone considering enrolling at an ATO for professional pilot training should decide in advance what type of licence they need.
 An EASA licence can be used to operate aircraft registered in any of the EASA states and, at the time of writing, can be ‘validated’ to fly UK-registered aircraft.
 A UK licence cannot be used to operate aircraft registered in the EASA states.
-Attending an ATO with ‘dual approval’ currently looks like a good option but the potential pilot should be aware that, in the future, there could be a requirement to sit additional exams to qualify for UK and EASA licences (e.g., air law) and some ATOs may find that the burden of maintaining dual approval is too onerous.
+Attending an ATO with ‘dual approval’ currently looks like a good option, but the potential pilot should be aware of the requirement to sit additional exams to qualify for UK and EASA licences and that some ATOs may find that the burden of maintaining dual approval is too onerous.